zxcalc/quizx/README.md

 quizx opt circuit.qasm -s 16
 ```

-Then run `quizx help` to get an overview of the available commands then `quizx COMMAND --help` for command-specific help.
+Run `quizx help` to get an overview of the available commands then `quizx COMMAND --help` for command-specific help.

 ## Rust and Python API

-To use QuiZX from your Rust code, added it in the usual way to `Cargo.toml`.
+To use QuiZX from your Rust code, add it in the usual way to `Cargo.toml`.
 See the [docs](https://docs.rs/quizx/latest/quizx/) for an overview of the Rust API, as well as mixed bag of examples in the [examples](https://github.com/zxcalc/quizx/tree/master/quizx/examples) folder.

 To use QuiZX via Python bindings, simply `pip install quizx`.
 You may wish to also run `pip install pyzx` to use various functions from PyZX on QuiZX graphs, most notably drawing functions.
 See [getting_started.ipynb](https://github.com/zxcalc/quizx/blob/master/demos/getting_started.ipynb) for basic usage.
 QuiZX graphs expose the same public methods as PyZX graphs, so any function in PyZX that expects a `pyzx.graph.BaseGraph` should also work fine (in theory) on QuiZX graphs.
 This is not thoroughly tested, so if you run into problems, please file an issue.